vita-epfl/SGG-CoRF/README.md

 # Composite Relationship Fields with Transformers for Scene Graph Generation

-This codebase is the official implementation of "Composite Relationship Fields with Transformers for Scene Graph Generation".
+This codebase is the official implementation of "Composite Relationship Fields with Transformers for Scene Graph Generation" (Accepted at WACV2023).

 ![pull figure](assets/pull_figure.jpg)